miroapp/app-examples/examples/wordle/README.md

 This sample app shows you how to build the famous Wordle game in Miro. \
 The game opens the Library panel allowing you to start a new game and enter your guesses. \
-The game will create sticky notes and color them the same way Wordle does it.
+The game creates sticky notes and colors them the same way Wordle does it.

 This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.